Car Insurance Payments

 - At the Post Office

-When paying monthly, you pay a flat service charge, currently 8%, which will stay the same for the length of the plan.
+*If you choose to pay monthly with An Post Insurance, you will pay a flat service charge, currently 9%, which will stay the same for the length of the plan.

-Are you looking to make a payment for your Car Insurance?
-Click here to head over to our payments and renewals portals.
+Are you looking to make a payment for your Car Insurance or update your bank details?
+Click here to head over to our Existing Customers page where you will find our payments and renewals portals.

 Our premium payment plan allows you to pay your premium over 10 monthly instalments.
 You can choose to pay your instalments using the following options: